Tails documentation would greatly benefit from your help.

 But there are still many ways you can start contributing:

-Documentation writers coordinate themselves using our usual development communication channels.
+Documentation writers coordinate themselves on email@example.com mailing list, our development mailing list.

 Documentation writers should also read our documentation guidelines.